 How many scholarships are provided each year?

 Each year the number of scholarship awards varies between 10 and 20.

 When will the scholarship recipients be notified?

-Scholarship recipients will be notified by mid-June.
+Scholarship recipients will be notified by early-August.
 Due to the thousands of scholarship applications we receive, we will notify ONLY the awardees.

 Am I required to attend the annual conference and the scholarship award presentation ceremony?